 1.9 A reference to writing or written includes emails and other electronic communications messages, including those delivered via the Platform.

 2 Basis of Contract

-2.1 These Conditions apply to the provision of the Services to the exclusion of any other terms that Thompson Taraz or any of its Associates may seek to impose or incorporate, or which are implied by trade, custom, practice or course of dealing.
+2.1 These Conditions apply to the provision of the Services to the exclusion of any other terms that SyndicateRoom or any of its Associates may seek to impose or incorporate, or which are implied by trade, custom, practice or course of dealing.

-2.2 A Contract for the provision of Services in relation to a particular Investment shall be deemed to be have been offered by the Investor on the execution by them of the Subscription Agreement relating to such Investment and the payment by the Investor of the Subscription Monies, and accepted by Thompson Taraz and its Associates and SyndicateRoom when Thompson Taraz confirms that the completed Subscription Agreement and any other information reasonably required by Thompson Taraz to fulfill its regulatory compliance obligations together with the Subscription Monies have been received, at which point the Contract (incorporating these Conditions) shall come into existence.
+2.2 A Contract for the provision of Services in relation to a particular Investment shall be deemed to have been offered by the Investor on the execution by them of the Subscription Agreement relating to such Investment and the payment by the Investor of the Subscription Monies, and accepted by SyndicateRoom when it confirms that the completed Subscription Agreement and any other information reasonably required by it to fulfill its regulatory compliance obligations together with the Subscription Monies have been received, at which point the Contract (incorporating these Conditions) shall come into existence.